-Elements are the text, images, videos, forms and other content that you drag and drop onto a landing page.
+Elements are the text, images, videos, forms and other content that you drag and drop onto a page.
 You have lots of flexibility to edit your elements to appear just how you’d like.

-In Ontraport Email you can add text, images, video and more to your emails using a similar block and element concept as landing pages.
+In Ontraport Email you can add text, images, video and more to your emails using a similar block and element concept as pages.
 You can also apply your Ontraport Email knowledge to Ontraport Forms, our editor for forms for web pages that aren’t Ontraport Pages.

-Design a landing page to showcase your offers and your brand, and publish it to one of our domains or yours.
+Design a page to showcase your offers and your brand, and publish it to one of our domains or yours.